ashvathh/ee1230168_projects/Finite-State-Machine Calculator/README.md

-This folder has the report and the verilog code for the project Finites-State-Machine Calculator
+This folder has the report and the verilog code for the project Finite-State-Machine Calculator